mavryk-network/mavryk-protocol/contrib/mir/DESIGN.md

 We used the Lalrpop library because we had some experience with it, and it seemed to work well in our initial trials.

-##### Known differences between Octez and MIR parsers
+##### Known differences between Mavkit and MIR parsers

-Currently, for the sake of simplicity, MIR parser is a bit more lenient wrt non-essential elements, specifically, unlike Octez parser, MIR parser allows:
+Currently, for the sake of simplicity, MIR parser is a bit more lenient wrt non-essential elements, specifically, unlike Mavkit parser, MIR parser allows:

 - Nested parentheses, i.e. `{ PUSH (((int))) (((((3))))) }` is accepted
 - Parentheses inside sequences, i.e. `{ (Unit) ; (Unit) }` is accepted